TemperateEnd/Adventurer-COMP3000-Project/README.md

 # Adventurer-COMP3000-Project
 Adventurer is a 3D first-person RPG with a focus on character progression.
-This is the project I will be working on for COMP3000
+This is the project I will be working on for COMP3000.
+Paul Watson is serving as my Project Supervisor.

 Proposed MoSCoW Analysis (this could change futher down the line):